XC Records Top-Five Finishes At NCAA Regional

-Cunniff wasted little time making his presence known across the Southeastern Conference and then the nation during the 2012 cross country season.
+Cunniff wasted little time making his presence known across the SEC and then the nation during the 2012 cross country season.
 The Bulldog men matched their best finish in history at the SEC Championships (second).
 Then, the squad automatically qualified for its second consecutive invite to the NCAA Championships thanks to a runner-up finish at the NCAA South Regionals.
 Georgia wrapped up its season by taking 19th at Nationals, marking the best finish in school history.

 The Lady Bulldogs surged to their first trip to the NCAA meet since 2007 during Cunniff's first year at the helm in 2012.
 The Georgia women answered the challenge at the South Regionals with a third-place finish, the team's best showing in five years, to grab an at-large bid to Nationals.
 This marked the first time that both the Georgia men and women had advanced to the NCAA Championships during the same season since 2004 and only the second time in history.